rdiverdi/rdiverdi.github.io/index.md

 ![Tesla Turbine](images/teslaTurbine.jpg)

-The final project for this class was to machine a Tesla Turbine usig a maual lathe, manual mill, and 2 axis CNC mill.
+The final project for this class was to machine a Tesla Turbine usig a maual lathe, manual mill, and 2 axis CNC mill The tesla turbine is interesting because the air flows parallel to the "blades" and all of the propultion is the result of viscous forces (as opposed to conventional turbines which are driven by momentum).
+To test the turbie, we used shop air to spin it up to 25,000 rpm.

 **Relevant Skills:** Machining